joethegitter/ScotSoft/PattySaver/ReadMe.txt

      [-windowHandle] is only required for /cp_configure or /cp_minipreview

-     [/dbgwin] tells the executable to open our debugOutputWindow on a timer after launch.
-Making /dbgwin happen actually requires renaming PattSvrX.scr to PattySvrX.dgbwin.scr.
-I can explain how to use it later if you want to use it.
+     [/popdbgwin] is optional and tells the executable to open our debugOutputWindow on a timer after launch.

+     [/startbuffer] is optional and tells the executable to begin storing debug output in a string buffer immediately after launch, so that it is available for viewing in the debugOutputWindow later.

+Notes: /popdbgwin and /startbuffer will never appear in the same command line.
+If /popdbgwin is passed, /startbuffer is assumed, but not vice versa.

+/popdbgwin will ONLY appear in the command line output if (a) user held down shift key when .scr was launched or (b) user renamed .scr file to PattySaver.dbgwin.scr.

+/startbuffer will ONLY appear in the command line if (a) user held down CONTROL key when .scr was launched or (b) user renamed .scr file to PattySaver.startbuffer.scr.

+This file rename does not interfere with any functionality.

+For debug purposes, if you hold down ALT when the .scr launches, the .scr will put up a message box showing the command line it received, and the command line it is passing to the exe.

 4. The executable can now handle the following parameters: